GeweldigSchaap/AIS7/Assignment1/Tutorials/README.md

 # Tutorials:
-We provide you with some utorials and data files, which are located in this folder
+We provide you with some torials and data files, which are located in this folder In these tutorials you gain the required knowledge to work with sklear, pandas, etc and will enable you to be able to make the first assignment.

 Note: that some instruction video's might refer to other file locations / installation of packages.
 But all required files for the tutorials are located here.